pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli connection save [COMMAND-OPTIONS]
+    Usage: pywbemcli connection save [COMMAND-OPTIONS] NAME

       Save the current connection as a new WBEM connection definition.

-      Create a new WBEM connection definition in the connections file from the current connection.
+      Create a new WBEM connection definition in the connections file from the current connection with the NAME argument as connection name.
 A connection definition with that name must not yet exist.

-      This command is useful when you have defined a connection on the command line and want to save it in the connections file for later use.

       Examples:

-        pywbemcli --server https://srv1 connection save --name mysrv
+        pywbemcli --server https://srv1 connection save mysrv

     Options:
-      -n, --name NAME  Name for the new WBEM connection definition.
       -V, --verify  Prompt for confirmation before performing a change, to allow for verification of parameters.
 Default: Do not prompt for confirmation.
       -h, --help    Show this message and exit.

 .. _`pywbemcli connection select --help`: